porjesuraj/Learning-Data-Structure/notes/mcq.md

  1.  find duplicate element of array
  2. find maximum element of array

+3. which sort doesnt use divide and conquer
++ linear doesnt use Divide and Conquer,
++ rest uses -->binary,quick,merge
 ## Interview Question
 3. How to traverse Linked List in outside of class or non member function ?
 * create iterator class